 The tree on the left allows the user to select cars to be displayed on the map according to a hierarchical structure obtained from an xml file.
 This file also has the information of which URL and port are being used to get the information of GPS and cameras in each car and the latest information from the GPS in each car.
 The program allows the modification of the data and the recording of changes in the xml file.
 In the central part of the window is the map, which may be Google's, Microsoft's or Yahoo's, according to the user's choice.
 The map project is loaded using the JDIC (Java Desktop Integration Components) to emulate an Internet Explorer environment.
 Below the map are the tables that provide information on the fleet.
-There are 7 tables: Fleet Status (which provides information on the status and location of cars), Online Information (containing the messages received from each car), Telemetry (that shows the information measured by the car itself, not the GPS, like speed, odometry and temperature), GPS (with the GPS data like latitude, longitude and speed), Cameras (in which the recorded images from cameras can be displayed.
-Although not yet implemented, it will use the JDIC to emulate the applet the cameras), vehicles (displaying information like car registration plate, vehicle model and year) and Intelligent Power Source (with information regarding the car electric battery).
+There are 7 tables: Fleet Status (which provides information on the status and location of cars), Online Information (containing the messages received from each car), Telemetry (that shows the information measured by the car itself, not the GPS, like speed, tacometer, odometry and temperature), GPS (with the GPS data like latitude, longitude and speed), Cameras (in which the recorded and on line images from cameras can be displayed), vehicles (displaying information like car registration plate, vehicle model and year) and Intelligent Power Source (with information regarding the car electric battery).